 How do masters “do the same to them [the slaves]”?
 Most see this as meaning the masters should treat their slaves as well as their slaves treat them, or, in light of Christ as their Master, to treat their slaves justly and fairly.

 - Having spoken of “fleshly masters” (6.5), Paul reminds both parties that they serve a greater Master.
-Both slave and free will be judged equally in the Final Judgment, as there is no favouritism with the Divine Judge of heaven to whom both are subject.
+Both slave and free will be judged equally at the final judgment, as there is no favoritism with the Divine Judge of heaven to whom both are subject.

 - There was a strong conviction in early Christianity following the teachings of Jesus that “if anyone would be first, he must be last of all and servant of all” (Mk 9.35; 1 Cor 9.19).
 The head of the household, if a believer, should consider the examples of both Jesus and Paul and follow this teaching.